basho/basho_docs/source/languages/en/riak/ops/tuning/aws.md

 ```

 ### Forensics

 When a failure occurs, collect as much information as possible.
 Check
-monitoring systems, backup log and configuration files if they are
+monitoring systems, back up log and configuration files if they are
-available, including system logs like `dmesg` and syslog.
+available, including system logs like `dmesg` and `syslog`.
 Make sure that
 the other nodes in the Riak cluster are still operating normally and are
 not affected by a wider problem like an AWS service outage.
 Try to
 determine the cause of the problem from the data you have collected.
 If you
-are a licensed Riak Enterprise Edition user and the failure comes from Riak
-or is not immediately obvious, you may open a ticket on the Basho Client
-Services  help desk or contact the 24/7 emergency line.
+are a licensed [Riak Enterprise Edition](http://basho.com/riak-enterprise/) user and the failure comes from Riak or is not immediately obvious, you may open a ticket on the Basho Client Services help desk or contact the 24/7 emergency line.

-Have your collected data ready when contacting Basho Client Services;
+Have your collected data ready when contacting Basho Client Services.
+A
-a Client Services Engineer (CSE) might request log files, configuration
+Client Services Engineer (CSE) might request log files, configuration
 files, or other information.

 ## Data Loss

-Many failures do not incur data loss, or have minimal loss that can be
+Many failures either do not entail data loss or have minimal loss that can
-repaired automatically, without intervention.
+be repaired automatically, without intervention.
 Outage of a single node
 does not necessarily cause data loss, as other replicas of every key are
 available elsewhere in the cluster.
 Once the node is detected as down,
 other nodes in the cluster will take over its responsibilities
-temporarily, and transmit the updated data to it when it eventually
+temporarily and transmit the updated data to it when it eventually
 returns to service (also called hinted handoff).

 The more severe data loss scenarios usually relate to hardware failure
 (in the case of AWS, service failure or instance termination).
 In the
 cases where data is lost, several options are available for restoring
-the data.
+the data:

 1. Restore from backup.
 A daily backup of Riak nodes can be helpful.
     The data in this backup may be stale depending on the time at which
-    the node failed, but can be used  to partially-restore data from
+    the node failed, but can be used to partially restore data from
     lost EBS volumes.
 If running in a RAID configuration, rebuilding the
     array may also be possible.
-2. Restore from multi-cluster replication.
+2. Restore from Multi-Datacenter Replication.
 If replication is enabled
     between two or more clusters, the missing data will gradually be
     restored via realtime replication and fullsync replication.
 A
     fullsync operation can also be triggered manually via the
-    riak-repl command.
+    `riak-repl` command.
 3. Restore using intra-cluster repair.
 Riak versions 1.2 and greater
     include a "repair" feature which will restore lost partitions with
     data from other replicas.
 This currently has to be invoked manually